 Proof That Organic Food Is Healthier

-The head researcher, Carlo Leifert of Newcastle University in the UK, told the New York Times newspaper that his team’s research proved that the way we grow our food can have a dramatic impact on nutrition.
-This is in stark contrast to research published just two years ago from scientists at Standard, which showed that there was a marginal difference in the nutrition provided by organic produce, leading some experts to claim that organic food was no better for the body than non-organic produce.
+The head researcher, Carlo Leifert of Newcastle University in the UK, told the New York Times that his team’s research proved that the way we grow our food can have a dramatic impact on nutrition.
+This is in stark contrast to research published just two years ago from scientists at Stanford, which showed that there was a marginal difference in the nutrition provided by organic produce, leading some experts to claim that organic food was no better for the body than non-organic produce.

 In more good news, Professor Leifert’s research shows that organic food contains far fewer pesticides.
 This backs up recent research from the Royal Melbourne Institute of Technology, which recently found that after just a single week of an organic diet, participants in their study had a 90% lower pesticide reading than those who did not consume organic fruits and vegetables.